Editing & Writing

 Current Project Work

-I currently work directly with various leadership at Demand Media on special projects.
+I currently work directly with various leadership at Demand Media on special projects, including title and content evaluation and new-writer mentoring.
 In addition to ordinary contract work as a writer and copy editor, I also write special tech-related articles not available to other contributors, and I have audited and assigned work product in the company’s the Tech content channels.

 The following links may prove helpful to the aspiring writer: